bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     path c = &a &b

-In the previous example, the path "a" and "b" would each have described a single vector path, and the path "c" would have composed of these two vector paths arranged so that one follows another.
+In the previous example, the path "a" and "b" would each have described a single vector path of two points, and the path "c" would have had composed of these two independent vector paths and a total of 4 points, with the first two coming from "a" and the last two coming from "b".

-This is made possible because the expression of ``&a`` and ``&b`` without the parentheses around it instructs that all path points of "a" and "b" are copied without modification and pasted directly into "c".
+This is made possible because the expression of ``&a`` and ``&b`` without the parentheses around it instructs that all path points of "a" and "b" be copied without modification and pasted directly into "c".

 Depending on the situation, it could be dangrous and error prone when "pasting" path points directly from another path, instead of "building" it locally.
 For instance, in the following example the second path point of "a" would become the first path point of "c" without modification.

-    path a = (0,0)[l:3,4]
+    path a = (0,0)--(3,4)--(4,5)
-    path c = &a_1
+    path c = &a_1 &a_2

-This would become a problem because the second point of path "a" is a L point, and it retains this type after being "pasted" to "c", making the first point of "c" a L point as well.
-This would have caused a problem when this path is to be drawn as an outline because there isn't a M point to start a vector path.
+This would become a problem because the second point of path "a" is a 'L' point, and it retains this type after being "pasted" to "c", making the first point of "c" a L point.
+This would have caused a problem when this path is to be scanned for a vector path as there isn't a 'M' point to start a vector path.

-However, had we constructed path "c" the following way this same point would have become a M point instead.
+However, had we constructed path "c" the following way the second point of "a" would have would have become a 'M' point in path "c".

-    path a = (0,0)[l:3,4]
+    path a = (0,0)--(3,4)--(4,5)
-    path e = (&a_1)
+    path c = (&a_1)--(&a_2)

 ## Close a path

-When a vector path is closed it means when an outline is drawn for this path a straight line is always drawn connecting the last point with the first.
-This would give the illusion of having a "closed" area that is "inside" the path, and thus making it possible to fill this area with a color and/or a gradient.
+When a vector path is closed it means when an outline is drawn for this path a straight line is always drawn connecting the last point of this point with its first point.
+This would give the illusion of having a "closed" area that is "inside" the path, giving rise to the possibility of filling this area with a color and/or a gradient.

 The syntax for expressing a "closed" vector path is to add ``[z]`` after the last point of a vector path.
 This would translate to adding an internal "z" point.
 For example below, there are three internal path points for path "a":
 M, L and z.

-    path a = (0,0)[l:3,4][z]
+    path a = (0,0)--(3,4)[z]

 Care should be taken when pasting from a path with a "z" point, as this "z" point will be pasted without modification as well.
 For the following example, path "c" would have had a single z path point.

-    path a = (0,0)[l:3,4][z]
+    path a = (0,0)--(3,4)[z]
     path c = &a_2

 In the example below path "c" would be empty.
 This is because the position information of a "z" point does not exist, and thus nothing is added to "c".

-    path a = (0,0)[l:3,4][z]
+    path a = (0,0)--(3,4)[z]
     path c = (&a_2)

 ## The 'lastpt'

-When constructing a path, the last position of a absolute point or a relative is remembered, and it is known as the 'lastpt'.
-The position information of the 'lastpt' is critical for computing the absolute position of a relative point.
+The last position of an absolute point or a relative is always remembered, and it is known as the 'lastpt'.
+The position information of the 'lastpt' is critical when figuring out the absolute position of a relative point.

     path a = (0,1)[h:3][v:4]

-Note that the 'lastpt' only remembers the location of the absolute point involved, and does not contain other information such as control points of a Bezier curve.
+Note that the 'lastpt' only contains the location information.
+It does not include information such as control points of a Bezier curve.

-In addition, 'lastpt' is designed to persist over all invocations of a path construction.
-For instance, when building a path for 'b', the first point of 'b' is a L point with a position at (4,5) because the 'lastpt' at the time is (3,4).
+In addition, 'lastpt' is designed to persist over all invocations of path constructions, even aross different commands.
+For instance, when building a path for 'b', the first point of 'b' is a L point with a position at (4,5) because the 'lastpt' at the time is remembered to be at (3,4).

     path a = (0,0)[h:3][v:4]
     path b = [l:1,1]

-Note that the 'lastpt' is only updated when an absolute point or a relative point is encountered.
+It is worth pointing out that the 'lastpt' is updated when an absolute point or a relative point is encountered.
 It is not updated when an path point from anther path is "pasted", or when a path function is invoked.
-For intance, in the following example the second point of "c" will not likely be (3,4) as one would have expected.
-It is actually (4,5) because when "pasting" the first point of path "a" at the start of the path construction for path "c" the 'lastpt' isn't updated, and remains to be at (1,1).
+For intance, in the following example the second point of "c" will not likely be (2,2) as one would have expected.
+It is actually (4,5) because when "pasting" the first point of path "a" at the start of the path construction for path "c" the 'lastpt' isn't updated, and remains set at (3,4).

-    path a = (0,0)--(1,1)
+    path a = (0,0)--(1,1)--(3,4)
-    path c = &a_0 [l:3,4]
+    path c = &a_1 [l:1,1]

-Any time during a path construction, it is possible to save the current location of the 'lastpt' to a path variable so that it can be retrieved laster.
+It is possible to save the current location of the 'lastpt' to a path variable during a path construction so that it can be retrieved laster.
 This is done via invoking the "^lastpt" directive.

-- ^lastpt:c

 The following example would save the positional information of the second path point to a path named "c".